Kieran-Hannon/ParallelPriorityQueue/README.md

 ## Task:
 Implement fine grained lock-based and lock-free priority queue algorithms.
 Compare the performance of lock-based and lock-free algorithms.

+## Instructions to test our code:
+You may test our code by running the JUnit test cases at src/QueueTest.java.
+Alternatively, you may compile and run src/PerformanceComparison.java to run our benchmarking code.
+More details on the performance comparison are included below.

 ## Fine Grained Lock-Based Priority Queue: LockQueue.java
 Our implementation of the fine-grained lock priority queue is based on the following paper by Tamir, Morrison, and Rinetzky: https://www.cs.tau.ac.il/~mad/publications/opodis2015-heap.pdf